jherr/get-donations/indexes/SEED.md

-Create the required indexes for this scraper using `seed.sh` in the root directory.
+Create the required indexes for this scraper using `get-indexes.sh` in the root directory.